ambott1/resume-job-role-predictor/README.md

 ## My Contribution

-- Developed the architecture and training pipeline for the XGBoost model.
+- Designed and implemented the end-to-end training pipeline for the XGBoost classifier
-- Designed the data pipeline to feed processed feature vectors into the classifier and managed the model serialization.
+- Engineered the feature pipeline transforming resume text and categorical attributes into model-ready vectors
+- Handled model training, evaluation, and serialization for deployment

 ## Dataset